irytck/forecast/README.md

 **Methodology:**

-Use seasonal decomposition of time series (SARIMA or Fourier terms) to separate out seasonal trends and identify recurring patterns.
+Univariate time series: Use seasonal decomposition of time series (SARIMA) to separate out seasonal trends and identify recurring patterns.
+Multivariate time series using Recurent Networks
 Apply GARCH models to quantify and forecast volatility caused by external shocks.
 Conduct event analysis to measure the immediate and long-term impacts of specific shocks (e.g., COVID-19, OPEC decisions) on monthly fuel prices.